FREQUENTLY ASKED QUESTIONS

 Is the US Postal Service bringing mail in to Black Mountain?

 Yes.
-According to this USPS press release issues on October 7, the Black Mountain delivery office is attempting delivery where safe to do so.
+According to this USPS press release issues on October 7, 2024, the Black Mountain delivery office is attempting delivery where safe to do so.
 If you have specific questions about your mail delivery, please contact the USPS directly.

 How do I prepare for cold weather?

-As the weather gets colder, make sure you take precautions to keep yourself and your family warm and safe.
+Make sure you take precautions to keep yourself and your family warm and safe.
 CLICK HERE for safety information, including how to protect yourself against carbon monoxide poisoning.

 Where can I find reliable information and updates about recovery efforts in Black Mountain?